Kingdom of Aksum: Rise of Aksum

 King Kaleb sent an expedition against the Jewish Himyarite king Dhu Nuwas, who was persecuting the Christian community in Yemen.
 Kaleb gained widespread acclaim in his era as the conqueror of Yemen.
 He expanded his royal title to include king of Hadramawt in southeastern Yemen, as well as the coastal plain and highland of Yemen, along with "all their Arabs", highlighting the extensive influence of Aksum across the Red Sea into Arabia.
 Dhu Nuwas was deposed and killed and Kaleb appointed an Arab viceroy named Esimiphaios ("Sumuafa Ashawa"), but his rule was short-lived as he was ousted in a coup led by an Aksumite named Abraha after five years.
 Kaleb sent two expeditions against Abraha, but both were decisively defeated.
 According to Procopius, following Aksum's unsuccessful attempts to remove him, Abraha continued to govern Yemen through a tribute arrangement with the king of Aksum.

 After Abraha's death, his son Masruq Abraha continued the Aksumite vice-royalty in Yemen, resuming payment of tribute to Aksum.
 However, his half-brother Ma'd-Karib revolted.
 Ma'd-Karib first sought help from the Roman Emperor Justinian the Great, but having been denied, he decided to ally with the Sassanid Persian Emperor Khosrow I, triggering the Aksumite–Persian wars.
-Khosrow I sent a small fleet and army under commander Vahrez to depose the king of Yemen.
+Khosrow I sent a small fleet and army under the commander Vahrez to depose the king of Yemen.
 The war culminated with the Siege of Sana'a, capital of Aksumite Yemen.
-After its fall in 570, and Masruq's death, Ma'd-Karib's son, Saif, was put on the throne.
-In 575, the war resumed again, after Saif was killed by Aksumites.
-The Persian general Vahrez led another army of 8,000, ending Axum rule in Yemen and becoming hereditary governor of Yemen.
+After its fall in 570 and Masruq's death, Ma'd-Karib's son, Saif, was put on the throne.
+In 575, the war resumed again, after Saif was killed by the Aksumites.
+The Persian general Vahrez led another army of 8,000, ending Axum rule in Yemen and becoming the hereditary governor of Yemen.
 According to Stuart Munro-Hay, these wars may have been Aksum's swan song as a great power, with an overall weakening of Aksumite authority and over-expenditure in money and manpower.